top of page

 64261875623__7AE330D3-173F-409F-AAC3-5A1A98CFEE74_edited.jpg

 Erick joined the lab in Fall 2020.
-For his MSc thesis project, Erick is investigating the role of pollinators as potential vectors of fungi, and their influence on community dynamics of the microbiome found in the floral nectar of the parasitic, achlorophyllous plant Sarcodes sanguinea (Snowplant).
+For his MSc thesis project, Erick investigated the role of pollinators as potential vectors of fungi, and their influence on community dynamics of the microbiome found in the floral nectar of the parasitic, achlorophyllous plant Sarcodes sanguinea (Snowplant).
+Erick received his MSc degree in Summer 2024 and is currently working as a research technician in the Chung Lab at the University of Georgia.

 20210826_093414_edited.jpg